MoebiusSolutions/extension-scaffold/README.md

 ## `compose`

-A docker compose environment that starts the demo using the `es-demo` and `es-runtime` and starts the example extensions.
+A docker compose environment that starts the ES `/ui/` example.
 This is primarily for developing the `extension-scaffold`.
-`es-demo` is running at `http://localhost:8080`.
-`es-runtime` is running at `http://localhost:8081`.
+`es-home` is running at `http://localhost/ui`.

 See [compose/README.md](compose/README.md) for more information.